Anuken/libgdx/README.md

 - [ ] delete this repository and create a new reorganized one
 - [ ] implement controller framework
 - [ ] implement controllers for each backend
-- [ ] look into jamepad but without the 10mb of natives
+- [ ] look into jamepad but without 10mb of natives